PacktPublishing/Unity-2018-Cookbook-Third-Edition/README.md

 ```

 **Following is what you need for this book:**
-Copy and paste the Audience section from the EPIC.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-15).
+With the following software and hardware list you can run all code files present in the book (Chapter 1-19).

 ### Software and Hardware List